History of the European Union: 2016–20: Brexit

+Of the 382 voting areas in the United Kingdom and Gibraltar a total of 270 returned majority votes in favour of "Leave" whereas 129 returned majority votes in favour of "Remain" in the referendum, including all 32 areas in Scotland.

 On 23 June 2016, the citizens of the United Kingdom voted to withdraw from the European Union in a referendum and subsequently became the first and to date only member to trigger Article 50 of the Treaty on European Union (TEU).
 The vote was in favour of leaving the EU by a margin of 51.9% in favour to 48.1% against.

 The UK's withdrawal was completed on 31 January 2020.